rmagick/rmagick/README.md

 You can get Ruby from <https://www.ruby-lang.org>.

-Ruby must be able to build C-Extensions (e.g. MRI, Rubinius, not JRuby)
+Ruby must be able to build C-Extensions (e.g. MRI, not JRuby)

 **ImageMagick**
 - Version 6.9 or later (for ImageMagick 6 users).